DEFRA/defra-ai-governance-tool-admin/product-requirements/initial-product-requirements.md

     **Then** the new checklist item is created and the user is redirected (or the list is updated) on the WorkflowTemplate detail page.
-  - **Given** the user is on the WorkflowTemplate detail page, **When** the checklist items are rendered, **Then** all ChecklistItemTemplates for that workflow are displayed, with dependencies fully populated.
+  - **Given** the user is on the WorkflowTemplate detail page, **When** the checklist items are rendered, **Then** all ChecklistItemTemplates for that workflow are displayed with both the populated `dependencies_requires` and computed `dependencies_requiredBy` fields.
 - **Detailed Architecture Design Notes:**
-  - Ensure that dependency selection correlates with existing checklist items in the workflow using the `dependencies_requires` field.
+  - Ensure that dependency selection correlates with existing checklist items in the workflow.
   - Validate form inputs before submission.

+---

 ## Feature 4: Project Management (Instantiation of Templates)